US Peace Memorial Foundation

 This organization’s mission is to strengthen the effectiveness of the peace and justice community in Minnesota by enabling member organizations to share resources, insights and ideas and devise cooperative strategies to accomplish common goals.
-Sponsor and/or support peace related activities including conferences, peace essay contest, Alternatives to Violence Training, speeches, petition drives, lobbying, and protests.
+Projects include events, actions with other organizations, and resources including a Fiscal Year Military Spending card and the Peacemakers of Minnesota Video Series.
+MAP sponsors and/or supports peace related activities including conferences, peace essay contest, Alternatives to Violence Training, speeches, petition drives, lobbying, and protests.
 Founding Member, US Peace Memorial Foundation.

 Minneapolis, MN 55419

 Members of NCNR speak out and conduct nonviolent civil resistance as they call attention to violations of international law by the United States government.
 Examples of actions include organizing and coordinating sit-ins and demonstrations in Washington DC, being arrested, and going to court to protest war, demanding a jury trial, writing letters to the National Security Agency (NSA), protesting drone strikes by holding die-ins, and marching, at the NSA headquarters.

 National Network Opposing the Militarization of Youth (founded 2003)

 NNOMY is a networking body that brings together national, regional, and local organizations to oppose the military’s growing intrusion into young people’s lives by Pentagon programs that are designed to promote recruitment into military service.
 Campaigns and projects include Winning the Peace, A National Call: Save Our Civilian Public Education, Divest Your Body from the War Machine, a School Demilitarization Kit, workshops, a blog, newsletter, and a resource library of downloadable reports, videos, brochures, and other information.
 US Peace Prize nominee, 2019.